BabylonJS/Documentation/content/communityExtensions/dynamicTerrains.md

 ```

 Example:
-Here we populate a data map with no altitude (y = 0) and, in the same time, a UV map as a flat array by simply setting the u and v values in the 2D texture relatively to the _(x, z)_ coordinates of each map point.
+Here we populate a data map with no elevation (y = 0) and, in the same time, a UV map as a flat array by simply setting the u and v values in the 2D texture relatively to the _(x, z)_ coordinates of each map point.

 ```javascript
 const mapData = new Float32Array(mapSubX * mapSubZ * 3); // x3 float values per point: x, y and z